DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 The *variable_name* must be one of `A, B, X`

-The *destination* must be an octal address, a variable name, or a mnemonic location name
+The *destination* must be a memory address, a variable name, or a mnemonic location name

 In the first form, the address to be written is supplied directly.
 In the second form, the address to be written is contained within the supplied address.